dweiland0/Alaska-SQL-Code/README.md

 Alaska Airlines BI Exercise

-Inventory of Contents of this Repository:
+• Alaska Presentation_Weiland.pptx: The powerpoint presentation outlining the analysis completed on sample airline data.
-Alaska Presentation_Weiland.pptx: The powerpoint presentation outlining the analysis completed on sample airline data.
+• Yearly Summary Metrics: SQL used to pull summary metrics.
-Yearly Summary Metrics: SQL used to pull summary metrics.
+• CA_CANDIDATE_PROJECT_DATA.xlsx: Sample Data provided by recruitment
-CA_CANDIDATE_PROJECT_DATA.xlsx: Sample Data provided by recruitment CA_CANDIDATE_PROJECT_DATA_dave's working file.xlsx: This was the working file I used to understand the data and various KPIs I created to understand the business.
+• CA_CANDIDATE_PROJECT_DATA_dave's working file.xlsx: This was the working file I used to understand the data and various KPIs I created to understand the business.
-Describe_Output.csv: stored output outlining column data types.
+• Describe_Output.csv: stored output outlining column data types.

 ---